 In recent years he has branched into car, travel and ‘luxury gonzo’ journalism, earning regular commissions from some of the most prestigious and widely-read magazines and newspapers in the UK and beyond.
 He’s also been responsible for launching half a dozen magazines and has authored several books.

 Adam benefits from senior-level PR and marketing experience both in-house and on the agency side, working across premium automotive and motorsport brands.
-He has a unique understanding of cars and F1 in the context of luxury lifestyle media and collaborates across fashion, arts and entertainment.
+He has a unique understanding of cars and F1 in the context of luxury and lifestyle media and collaborates across fashion, arts and entertainment.

 As a visual director, Adam’s career highlights include coordinating a 34-page cover shoot for Vogue, reimagining Michelangelo Antonioni’s Blow-Up with Rolls-Royce, scripting a major social video project with Lewis Hamilton for Tommy Hilfiger, and producing a documentary about a record-breaking round-the-world private jet flight on which he embarked.